According to Cornell University Law School, there aren’t any laws in the US prohibiting cannibalism (the nonconsensual consumption of people).

 Dear Upchuckworthy: I am not removing the word crazy from my vocabulary, and your list of alternative words that is circulating Facebook is asinine…(read more at TheBlot magazine).

-Wake Up and Smell the Shit: Hilarious Travel Disasters, Monstrous Toilets, and a Demon Dildo, published by Travelers’ Tales (USA) and edited by Kirsten Koza, arrives this autumn in bookstores and of course will be available at all the online booksellers as well.
-There is a pre-order discount on Amazon if you order now.
+Wake Up and Smell the Shit: Hilarious Travel Disasters, Monstrous Toilets, and a Demon Dildo, published by Travelers’ Tales (USA) and edited by Kirsten Koza, is ahead of scheduled release date and is now available at Amazon.com for a great price!
+Coming soon to Barnes & Noble, Amazon Canada, and Chapters Indigo.

 We’ve all had unspeakable experiences while traveling that we’re ashamed to admit, but these often become our best stories in the retelling.
 The writers in this collection cast inhibition aside and reveal their weirdest and worst moments and how they made the best of them.
 And memorable moments in exotic destinations come in all shapes and sizes: insects as big as Pam Anderson’s left tit, regrettable sex, stink-eyed officials, horrible healers, Lady Gaga’s shoes and Madonna’s special meal, trigger-happy militants, and peeping Tom rock stars.

 Adventure vicariously as: